ReeceMcMillin/garden/content/_index.md

 ---
-title: 𝜆 northes
+title: northes
 enableToc: false
 ---

 Hi!
-I'm Reece, I'm a site reliability engineer and composer in Kansas City.
+I'm Reece, I'm a site reliability engineer and musician in Kansas City.
+This is my little space for writing and thinking about things.